 First things first

 Okay, you’ve written, edited, and rewritten your text (maybe even several times).
 It’s now ready to go to press.
 If you want to self-publish a print book, there many options to choose from, including how it’s distributed.
-Examples include Kindle Direct Publishing (Amazon), IngramSpark, Lulu, and Lightning Source.
+Examples of self-publishers include Kindle Direct Publishing (Amazon), IngramSpark, Lulu, and Lightning Source.
 Their procedures are fairly easy to follow and there are lots of sources of online help.

 When you self-publish, you have to make multiple formatting decisions.
 Every paragraph, heading, graphic, etc. needs to have a specific style assigned.
 You need to consider the interior book design and the cover design.
 Let’s start with some of the basic issues.